binarykitchen/avconv/README.md

 * Avconv consultation is not subject of this module.
 If you need help with parameters, have a look at http://libav.org/avconv.html
 * Same goes with node streams.
 You can do anything with them you want. pipe them or listen to events.
 Easy.
-* But have a look at the unit tests.
+* But if your're smart, then go, have a look at the unit tests.
 They contain some nice examples.

 ### How to watch for results (progress, output, errors, exit code)?